zzhhatthl/PoDDyHePo-projection/README.md

 In the `testdata`, we have mandatory variables:

 -   `year`: Survey year.
 Numeric.
 1997, 2002, 2007, 2012 and 2017.
+It is
+    not limited and could be any other survey years.

 -   `sex`: Categorical.
 1 for men and 2 for women.
+Currently, the function supports only 1 and 2 coding.
+Please ensure that the coding used for `sex` is correct.

--   `age`: Categorical.
-Ranges from 25 to 64.
+-   `age`: Numeric.
+Ranges from 25 - 64, but not limited to this range.
+    In your case, it could be any range that you are interested in.
 Main variables of interest:

 -   `obe`: Obesity/Overweight/Normal.
 Categorical.
 0 = Normal weight, 1
     = Overweight and 2 = Obesity.

 -   `smo`: Smoking status.
 Binary.
 0 = Non-smoker, 1 = Smoker.

 -   `highbp`: Hypertension.
 Binary.
 0 = Non-hypertensive, 1 =
-    hypertensive.
+    Hypertensive.

 -   `dbt`: Diabetes.
 Binary.
-0 = Non-diabetic, 1 = diabetic.
+0 = Non-diabetic, 1 = Diabetic.

 -   `sed`: Sedentary lifestyle.
 Binary.
 0 = Non-sedentary lifestyle, 1 =
-    sedentary lifestyle.
+    Sedentary lifestyle.

 -   `highkol`: Elevated total cholesterol.
 Binary.
-0 = Not high total cholesterol, 1 = high total cholesterol.
+0 = Not high total cholesterol, 1 = High total cholesterol.

 Other background variables:

 -   `edulv`: Education level.
 Categorical.
 1 = Low education level, 2 =
-    Middle education level, 3 = high education level.
+    Middle education level, 3 = High education level.
 -   `marsta`: Marital Status.
 Binary.
 0 = Unmarried/Separated or
     Divorced/Widowed, 1 = Married/Cohabiting/Registered relationship.
 -   `area`: Categorical.
 2 = North Karelia, 3 = North Savonia, 4 = Turku
     and Loimaa, 5 = Helsinki and Vantaa, 6 = Northern Ostrobothnia and
     Kainuu.

+When formatting your dataset, the data types of year, sex and age should be numeric, factor and numeric, respectively.
+Other binary/categorical variables should be factor and continuous numeric.

-Guidelines for Using the Package
+Guidelines for Using the package
 --------------------------------

 **Step 1**: If data from past surveys include missing values, they are